 Oracle optional privileges for geodatabase administrator

-Grant to the geodatabase administrator to allow this user to monitor Oracle and perform basic maintenance tasks.
+Grant these privileges to the geodatabase administrator to allow this user to monitor Oracle and perform basic maintenance tasks.

-This is useful for organizations where the geodatabase administrator is not the Oracle database administrator.
+This is useful for organizations in which the geodatabase administrator is not the Oracle database administrator.

-This is useful for integrating the geodatabase with other nonspatial databases in the enterprise.
+This set of privileges is useful for integrating the geodatabase with other nonspatial databases in the enterprise.

 This privilege allows the geodatabase administrator to perform maintenance while the database is online but not accessible by end users.